botshot/botshot/docs/quickstart/actions.rst

 | You can send messages by calling ``dialog.send()``.
 This method requires one argument - the message!
 |
 |
-| The message should either be a string, one of the templates from ``golem.core.responses``, or a list of these.
+| The message should either be a string, a template from ``botshot.core.responses``, or a list of these.
 | Here is a list of all the templates you can use:

 +++++++++++++++++